CostaLab/sc2marker/README.md

 # sc2marker

-sc2marker is a toolkit for identifying specific markers for interested cell groups.
+sc2marker is a toolkit for identification of cell specific markers for clusters of cells in a single cell RNA sequencing data set.
+In particular, sc2marker focus on markers that have valid antibodies to be used for either imaging or flow analyis.

 ## Install